hafu/IAQCore/README.md

 ## TI CC3200 LaunchPad Notes

-The TI CC3200 LaunchPad I2C Bus runs in FastMode (400 kHz) but sadly the iAQ-core sensors can only 100 kHz, so some modificatons are necessary:  Modify ~/.energia15/packages/energia/hardware/cc3200/1.0.2/libraries/Wire/Wire.cpp
+The TI CC3200 LaunchPad I2C Bus runs in FastMode (400 kHz) but sadly the iAQ-core sensors can only handle 100 kHz, so some modificatons are necessary:  Modify ~/.energia15/packages/energia/hardware/cc3200/1.0.2/libraries/Wire/Wire.cpp

 ```diff
 --- a/hardware/cc3200/libraries/Wire/Wire.cpp